Perspective Tools Manual

 It is assumed that if you have come this far, you know enough about Sketchpad to do certain intermediate level constructions.
 Construct a horizontal line with two points on it.
 Use the Perspective Setup tool.
 Designate the right point as x-y center and the left point as z center.
 Construct square ABCD with horizontal and vertical sides and centered on x-y center.

 If the cube is to be centered on the origin, then these four points can be used not only for the horizontal location, but also for the vertical.
 The height of the top vertices of the cube will be the same as the height of point A above z center.
-The bottom vertices will have the height of point B. This time the figure will be drawn by defining the edges.
-No points will be constructed.
-Select the Segment tool.
-It works by defining the two endpoints of the edge.
-Four selections are needed for each segment.
-When selecting the same point twice consecutively, drag the cursor off of the point between clicks.
-Here is the selection sequence for drawing the twelve edges of the cube with the Segment tool:
+The bottom vertices will have the height of point B. Here is the selection sequence for drawing the eight vertices of the cube with the Point tool:

 Now click on the Orthogonal Projection button.
 After it shifts, all of the parallel edges will be projected with the same scale.
 In the case of the cube, that means that their images will be congruent, making it impossible to distinguish the near edges from the far edges.